Emphasis in Environmental Analysis (EEA) at Harvey Mudd

 The Emphasis in Environmental Analysis is not a major.
 Rather, it is a coordinated program of study that allows students majoring in the sciences, engineering, and mathematics the opportunity to address environmental issues from a range of perspectives so that they may better understand the impact of their work.

 An Emphasis in Environmental Analysis consists of six courses beyond the core with significant environmental analysis content taken on- or off-campus, including at least three courses in recognized HSA disciplines and two courses in science, engineering, and mathematics.
 At least three of the courses must be at the upper-division level.
-Upon approval by the Harvey Mudd College Center for Environmental Studies, one summer research, yearlong research, or yearlong Clinic experience with a substantial environmental analysis component may be counted towards the six-course total.
+Upon approval by the Hixon Center for Sustainable Environmental Design, one summer research, year-long research, or year-long Clinic experience with a substantial environmental analysis component may be counted towards the six-course total.

-Students who successfully meet the requirements for the Emphasis in Environmental Analysis will receive a certificate from the Harvey Mudd College Center for Environmental Studies.
+Students who successfully meet the requirements for the Emphasis in Environmental Analysis will receive a certificate from the Hixon Center for Sustainable Environmental Design and will have it noted on their transcript.

 |Chemistry||Daub, Hawkins, Van Ryswyk|